 In this section the zonal mean climatology of CNTL is described along with the response to the uniform warming.
 Figure 1 shows that the control simulation produces a realistic distribution of temperature and of zonal winds.
 The dynamic tropopause varies from 300 hPa in the polar regions to about 100 hPa in the tropics, similar to what is observed on Earth.
-The zonal mean jet streams have maximum wind speeds of $45 \text{ m s}^{-1}$ and are located on the tropopause at $35^{\circ}$ N/S. As expected from the aquaplanet model set-up the two hemispheres are almost symmetrically identical.
+The zonal mean jet streams have maximum wind speeds of 45 m s-1 and are located on the tropopause at 35°N/S. As expected from the aquaplanet model set-up the two hemispheres are almost symmetrically identical.

 The response to the uniform 4 K warming is shown by the shading in Fig. 1.
 The temperature increases everywhere in the troposphere with the largest warming in the tropical upper troposphere, where temperature increases by up to 7 K. Cooling takes place in the polar stratosphere which acts to increase the upper-level meridional temperature gradient.
+The troppause

-At low-levels, warming typically of order 4 K which is of similar magnitude to the enforced increase in SSTs.
-The The tropopause height increases at most latitudes with warming.
-The spatial pattern of these changes in zonal mean temperature are similar to those found in more complex climate models (e.g. Figure 12.12, Collins et al., 2013).
-However, the warming in the low to mid troposphere is relatively uniform with latitude and thus there are no major changes to the low-level meridional temperature gradient.
-The lack of enhanced warming in the Northern Hemisphere polar regions (polar amplification) and hence no decrease in low-level baroclinicity is the most notable difference in the atmosphere's response to warming in these aquaplanet experiments compared to in complex climate model simulations.
+- height increases at most latitudes with warming.
+The spatial pattern of these changes in zonal mean temperature are similar to 215 those found in more complex climate models (e.g. Figure 12.12, Collins et al., 2013).
+However, the warming in the low to mid troposphere is relatively uniform with latitude.
+The lack of enhanced warming in the Northern Hemisphere polar regions (polar amplification) and hence no decrease in low-level baroclinicity is the most notable difference in the atmosphere's response to warming in these aquaplanet experiments compared to in complex climate model simulations. - 220